-WordPress.com vs WordPress.org – Complete comparison and detailed guide on the differences between the two and how to choose the right platform in 2020.
+WordPress.com vs WordPress.org – Complete comparison and detailed guide on the differences between the two and how to choose the right platform.

 WordPress.org and WordPress.com are the twin sisters maintained by a great community and a well-established company – Automattic Inc. to serve different purposes.